Zinc–carbon battery: Zinc chloride electrolyte

-The battery has an electromotive force (e.m.f.) of about 1.5V.
-The approximate nature of the e.m.f is related to the complexity of the cathode reaction.
+The battery has an electromotive force (emf.) of about 1.5V.
+The approximate nature of the emf is related to the complexity of the cathode reaction.
 The anode (zinc) reaction is comparatively simple with a known potential.
 Side reactions and depletion of the active chemicals increases the internal resistance of the battery, which causes the terminal voltage to drop under load.

 Zinc-chloride "heavy duty" cell

 The zinc-chloride cell, frequently referred to as a heavy-duty, extra-heavy-duty, super-heavy-duty, or super-extra-heavy-duty battery, is an improvement on the original zinc–carbon cell, using purer chemicals and giving a longer service life and steadier voltage output as it is used and offering about twice the service life of general-purpose zinc–carbon cells, or up to four times in continuous-use or high-drain applications.
 This is still a fraction of the output of an alkaline cell, however.

 Alkaline batteries offer up to eight times the battery life of zinc–carbon batteries, especially in continuous-use or high-drain applications.